velveteer/hermes/README.md

 Per the `simdjson` documentation:

 > A recent compiler (LLVM clang6 or better, GNU GCC 7.4 or better, Xcode 11 or better) on a 64-bit (PPC, ARM or x64 Intel/AMD) POSIX systems such as macOS, freeBSD or Linux.
 We require that the compiler supports the C++11 standard or better.

-This library has not yet been tested on Windows.